-Antoine Haywood studies how local governments, nonprofit organizations, and citizens use geographically defined communication infrastructures to stimulate civic participation, democratic communication, collective learning, and care.
+Antoine Haywood studies how communities of color use geographically defined communication infrastructures to facilitate civic participation, democratic communication, collective learning, and community care.

-Antoine Haywood’s immediate research focuses on understanding the contemporary relevance of public, educational, and governmental (PEG) access media.
-His ethnographic, practitioner-centered methodology employs community media as a case study to understand the virtuous effects of commons-based media making, nonprofit media services, and localized public communication ecosystems.
+Antoine Haywood’s immediate research focuses on understanding the contemporary relevance of Public, Educational, and Governmental (PEG) cable television infrastructure.
+His autoethnographic methodology evaluates the resonance of African American participation in local storytelling networks and PEG-funded community media centers.
 Before his time at Annenberg, Haywood worked as a community engagement director at People TV, Atlanta, GA (2005-2010), and Philadelphia Community Access Media (PhillyCAM), Philadelphia, PA (2010-2018).
-He has served on boards of community media organizations, including Radio Free Georgia and the Alliance for Community Media.
-In addition to his community media interests, he collects vinyl records, edits video, and occasionally performs as a local musician.
+He has served on boards of foundations and community media organizations, including Radio Free Georgia, the Alliance for Community Media, and the Independence Public Media Foundation.
+In addition to his community media interests, he collects vinyl records, directs documentary videos, and performs as a local musician.
 He holds a B.A. in English from Morehouse College and an M.A. in Media Studies from The New School.
 He is a proud native of West Palm Beach, Florida.

 - B.A., Morehouse College, 2001

 - M.A., The New School, 2005

 - M.A., University of Pennsylvania, 2020